|

 Woodburn, Mrs. A. C.

-Photograph collection, 1901-1919
+Photograph Collection, 1901-1919

 5 copy prints

-SWCPC 93, E1
+SWCPC 93 E1

-Contains photographs of various school groups from the state of New
+Contains photographs of various school groups from the state of New Mexico

-Mexico (1900-1919).
+(1900-1919).

-Born in Palo Pinto, Texas, in 1887, Arthur C. Woodburn began teaching school near Jayton,
+Born in Palo Pinto, Texas, in 1887, Arthur C. Woodburn began teaching school

-Texas, at the age of seventeen.
-He taught in the Portales, New Mexico, area for many years
+near Jayton, Texas, at the age of seventeen.
+He taught in the Portales, New

-and served as county superintendent of schools during the 1930s.
-His wife, Willie Mae,
+Mexico, area for many years and served as county superintendent of schools

-sold the Portales News Tribune and Portales Daily News.
-His son, Arthur, was
+Portales Daily News.
+His son, Arthur, was a principal and teacher in several New

-a principal and teacher in several New Mexico districts and the superintendent of schools
+Mexico districts and the superintendent of schools for Gallup, New Mexico.

 Woodring, Twyla